inhyuk78/Countdown_Tool/README.md

 Project overview:

 The Countdown Tool is a simple Flask web application that calculates the time remaining until a specified end date.
-It was built primarily as a learning project to explore the fundamentals of Flask and web app development.
+It was built primarily as a learning project to explore the fundamentals of Python library (Flask) and web app development.

 Purpose:
 1) Learn and practice Flask, including routing, HTML templating (Jinja2), and session handling.